 Too Alkaline: Skin becomes dry and sensitive; prone to eczema and inflammation and more prone to developing fine lines and wrinkles than acid-balanced skin.
-Alkaline skin is often caused by stripping away all the natural oils with foaming cleansers and leaves it prone to chronic dryness.
+Alkaline skin is often caused by stripping away all the natural oils with soap or foaming cleansers and leaves it prone to chronic dryness.

 Frequently asked questions

 Why do I need to cleanse?

 I have dry skin, should I be using a cleanser?